usachdeva/Portfolio/README.md

 Then contents should be clearly visible
-WHEN click on the link to the section about their work THEN the UI scrolls to their corresponding sections
+WHEN click on the link to the section about their work THEN the UI scrolls to their corresponding sections When clicked on the projects
+Then new webpages will open
 ```

 ## Links